10 Common Things That Make Depression Worse

 That’s why it’s so important to get your nutrients in.

-I feel sluggish and bloated.
-I definitely don’t feel motivated about anything.
+I feel sluggish and bloated, and I definitely don’t feel motivated about anything.

 So many people use alcohol as a way to cope.
 Alcohol itself is a depressant.